mucherino/teaching/GPU/matrix-by-matrix.md

 1. it performs the computations in sequential on one core of the CPU;
 2. it performs the computations on GPU, without paying any special attention to the way the vector elements are accessed by the threads on the GPU;
-3. it performs the computations on GPU by making sure that the access to the vector elements is *coalesced*.
+3. it performs the computations on GPU by making it sure that the access to the vector elements is *coalesced*.

 This is the result of an execution on the same GPU used above: